ANTI-RACISM

 Today I urge my friends, students, and clients to learn what native lands you are on, and learn how indigenous peoples are disproportionately impacted by the historic and ongoing expropriation and confiscation of land, labor, and finite resources through settler colonialism.
 Learn how to write a Land Acknowledgement and follow #landback to stay current on struggles for land return.
 Consider diving deeper and read As Long As the Grass Still Grows (Dina Gilio-Whitaker).

-Today it is crucial to support the indigenous-led fight for #landback and 10% of my revenue goes toward local efforts through the newly forming Tovaangar Conservancy.
+Today it is crucial to support the indigenous-led fight for #landback - I aspire to give 10% of my revenue toward local efforts such as the Tovaangar Conservancy.

 Financial Commitments

-Inspired by the Jewish agricultural tradition of pe’ah (tithing our harvests), I give pe’ah, 10% of my earned income, to support the thriving of #BIWoC-led organizations like Dignity and Power Now!
+Inspired by the Jewish agricultural tradition of pe’ah (tithing our harvests), I give pe’ah, 10% of my earned income, to support LA Fire Relief and more:

--150 jars of FromSoil2Soul BREATHE GREEN: Beyond Organic Magic Body Oil (eucalyptus, pine, rosemary) and
+-50 jars of FromSoil2Soul BREATHE GREEN: Beyond Organic Magic Body Oil (eucalyptus, pine, rosemary) was distributed to my clients for free during January/February of 2025.

 Spiritual Bypassing